oybcst/project-template-r/README.md

 Starting from the [main branch of the repo](https://github.com/OyBcSt/project-template-r), click the green button `Use this template` then choose `Create a new respository`.

 Choose the Owner
-- If your project is NOAA RESTORE, please change 'Owner' to 'OyBcSt'.
+- If your project is NOAA RESTORE, please change `Owner` to `OyBcSt`.
 - If you don't see OyBcSt as an option, Contact [Lisa](mailto:lllowe@ncsu.edu) to be added as a collaborator.

 Choose the Repository name
-- Choose something that indicates the 'type' of project, e.g., hydro, climate, fisheries, etc.
+- Choose something that indicates the *type* of project, e.g., hydro, climate, fisheries, etc.

 Modify the README
-- Change the README.md.
-Click the pencil and edit it directly to describe your project
+- Change the **README.md**.
+Click the pencil, and edit it directly to describe your project.
 - Change the address for the Binder button...remember, the button is pointing at the *template*.
 See below.
 - [For Reference: GitHub markdown syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 How to get the Binder button code:
-- Go to https://mybinder.org (in a new tab)
+- Go to https://mybinder.org (in a new tab).
-- Paste the URL to *your new repo*
+- Paste the URL to *your new repo*.
-- Put `index.ipynb` in the box for File
+- Put `index.ipynb` in the box for File.
-- Where it says 'Expand to see...', click and copy the Binder button code
+- Where it says `Expand to see...`, click and copy the Binder button code.

 Test the Binder button:
-- Click the modified Binder button, and verify a working Notebook is being launched from *your new repo*
+- Click the modified Binder button, and verify a working Notebook is being launched from *your new repo*.

 ## How to modify the repo